ENez7/ENez7/README.md

 and excellence and I am enthusiastic about using new technologies and looking for new ways to do things.
 I am constantly seeking innovative solutions to challenges and I am confident that my resilience is one of my key strengths.

-That's all for now, may God be with you and he may bless you 👼
+That's all for now, may God be with you and He may bless you 👼

 Take a look at my [Gists](https://gist.github.com/ENez7)